simgrid/simgrid/examples/README.rst

   - **Basic communications:**
     This simple example just sends one message back and forth.
-    The tesh file laying in the directory show how to start the simulator binary, highlighting how to pass options to the simulators (as detailed in Section :ref:`options`).
+    The tesh file laying in the directory shows how to start the simulator binary, highlighting how to pass options to the simulators (as detailed in Section :ref:`options`).

     .. tabs::